 Why did UPS implement this new fee?

 In short, UPS wants shippers to be as accurate as possible.
-Let’s face it, there is enough technology and equipment available now that a shipper should be able to provide the correct information to UPS.
-Basically, the UPS audit fee is an attempt to force businesses to be more precise and accurate in their calculations.
-UPS is effectively requiring shippers to correctly label their packages and will now punish shippers who don’t.
+Let’s face it; there is enough technology and equipment available now that a shipper should be able to provide the correct information to UPS.
+The UPS audit fee attempts to force businesses to be more precise and accurate in their calculations.
+UPS effectively requires shippers to label their packages correctly and will now punish shippers who don’t.
 This could be incorrect dimensional information either deliberately or by accident.

 How to protect against the UPS Audit Fee?

-The easiest way to mitigate this fee is to upload weight and dimensions for packages accurately.
-Have good software and hardware to enter correct weight and dimensions.
-This will not only save you money but provide more accurate shipping costs on the front end.
+The easiest way to mitigate this fee is to upload the weight and dimensions of packages accurately.
+Have good software and hardware to enter the correct weight and dimensions.
+This will save you money and provide more accurate shipping costs on the front end.

 What else can be done?
 Shippers can limit the Shipping charge correction audit fee by negotiating a custom dimensional divisor over the standard 139.
-If a shipper has a higher DIM divisor, there is less likelihood a package will have a greater dimensional weight causing an error.
+If a shipper has a higher DIM divisor, it is less likely a package will have a greater dimensional weight causing an error.

-Next, a shipper could also negotiate the actual UPS audit fee out of the agreement.
-This would be a great option for a shipper that does not want to invest in technology and is just plain lazy.
+Next, a shipper could negotiate the actual UPS audit fee out of the agreement.
+This would be an excellent option for a shipper who is lazy and does not want to invest in technology.
 Not a great idea, but it is available.

 Where can you start?

 Auditing logistics costs is an intensive and time-consuming process for any shipper.
 Choose to work with a trusted partner like Refund Retriever.
 Our technology reviews your UPS invoices to catch errors and identify savings opportunities.
-We help shippers quantify how much all their carrier’s surcharges impact their shipping costs.
-Shipping charge correction audit fee is not going away, contact us today to learn more.
+We help shippers quantify how much all their carrier’s surcharges impact shipping costs.
+The shipping charge correction audit fee is not going away; contact us today to learn more.